fiberinc/handshake/README.md

 ## Introduction

-Handshake is a self-hosted Next.js app that handles OAuth with popular tools and APIs.
-We are built over [next-auth](https://github.com/nextauthjs/next-auth), which lets us support authentication with 60+ providers out of the box.
+Handshake is a Next.js app that handles OAuth flow against 60+ third-party apps and APIs.
+We use parts of `next-auth` under the hood, to extend our coverage of providers.

-This repo is a Next.js app that you can self host using Vercel.

 ## How it works